-The total estimated cost of the Project is US\$600,000, which includes construction and contingencies.
+The total estimated cost of the Project is US\$600,000, which includes construction, supervision, contingencies, and alternate bid.
 The Sponsor requested a US\$500,000 grant from NADB though its Community Assistance Program (CAP) to support implementation of the Project.
 Table 4 presents a breakdown of the sources of funding.